 The Natural Gas Council is comprised of five associations composed of thousands of companies that represent the industry from start to finish –from the wellhead to the burner tip.
 The Council addresses industry issues and concerns, and issues joint statements, reports, letters and filings representing the unified views of the industry.
-Leadership rotates each year – in 2018 the Council is led by the Natural Gas Supply Association.
+Leadership rotates each year – in 2019 the Council is led by the American Gas Association.

 |The American Gas Association: The American Gas Association, founded in 1918, represents more than 200 local energy companies that deliver clean natural gas throughout the United States.
 There are more than 74 million residential, commercial and industrial natural gas customers in the U.S., of which 95 percent — more than 70 million customers — receive their gas from AGA members.
 Today, natural gas meets more than one-fourth of the United States’ energy needs.|